Part of the Speed audit

 Why do images need width and height attributes?

 Without them, the browser does not know how much space to reserve.
 When the image finishes loading, the page layout shifts to make room.
-This causes text and buttons to jump around, frustrating visitors.
+This causes text and buttons to jump around, frustrating users.

 Do CSS dimensions count?